MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models/blog-analysis-services-cube-processing-fails-with-error.md

 You might be able to throttle the system better by reducing the **MaxThreads** configuration by 50% and reprocessing the objects so that fewer threads run at once.

 In the worst case, run processing in **Sequential** mode to see if the errors go away.
 The system takes less memory to run a sequence of one task at a time rather than many tasks at once.
-The tradeoff might be that it runs longer because you can’t push the system hardware to the same throughput limits.
+The tradeoff might be that it runs longer because you can't push the system hardware to the same throughput limits.

 To learn more about processing best practices, see [SQL Server best practices](https://docs.microsoft.com/previous-versions/sql/sql-server-2005/administrator/cc966525(v=technet.10)).